 Software Implementation and Technology Fees.

 License Term: The license term begins on the Effective Date of the Agreement and will continue for the Term or for as long as any Software is being provided by Scene to Licensee under this Agreement (the "License Term").
-Licensee may elect to extend the License Agreement for a one-year Term (the “Initial Renewal Term”) at the prices listed above without the 100% discount.
+Before the expiration of this Agreement, Licensee may elect to extend the License Agreement for a one-year Term (the “Initial Renewal Term”) at the prices listed above without the 100% discount.
 In subsequent years the Agreement shall automatically extend for additional one-year terms if not terminated within 60 days of the end of the respective term.

 Fees: Licensee shall pay Scene an Implementation Fee at the time this License Agreement is executed.
 Licensee shall also pay Scene a fee during the License Term (the “Technology Fee”), beginning with the first month of delivery, for support, hosting, maintenance and access to the Software.
 See specifics in table above.
 For the initial Term of this License Agreement, all fees have been waived.